-Walking down the isles of a tackle shop or sporting goods store and trying to choose the best crappie lures can be confusing.
+Walking down the aisles of a tackle shop or sporting goods store and trying to choose the best crappie lures can be confusing.
 There are hundreds of choices in different colors and sizes.
 It can be hard to know which ones will work as the best crappie bait on your local lake.

 Most experienced anglers will tell you to fish what you have confidence in, and this usually works fairly well, if you have done a lot of fishing.
 But, for new anglers without a lot of experience with different lures, that’s not always the best advice.